frawau/aioouimeaux/docs/api.rst

     loop.run_forever()

 Discovery of all WeMo devices is then done automatically.
-If repeated discovery is needed it can be triggered with "discovery" pass the length of time (in seconds) you want discovery to run::
+If repeated discovery is needed it can be triggered with "discovery", pass the length of time (in seconds) you want discovery to run::

     wemo.discover(seconds=3)